Workshop

 flowAI is a package that provides a set of tools for automated QC of flow cytometry data.
 It checks for:

-• changes in instrument speed,
+• changes in instrument speed using the Time column,

 • changes signal intensity